-Indiana lawmakers expand voucher eligibility, increase school funding in latest budget
+Indiana lawmakers expand voucher eligibility, increase school funding in budget

 A room full of people in business clothes sit at chairs in rows of wooden desks in a large room.

-Indiana lawmakers are expected to vote on a final budget Thursday evening.
+Indiana lawmakers voted on the final budget early Friday morning.
 (Lee Klafczynski for Chalkbeat)

 Sign up for Chalkbeat Indiana’s free daily newsletter to keep up with Indianapolis Public Schools, Marion County’s township districts, and statewide education news.

-All Indiana families will be eligible for school vouchers starting June 2026, an expansion expected to cost the state around $93 million, according to the latest and possibly final version of the state budget that lawmakers are expected to vote on Thursday.
+All Indiana families will be eligible for school vouchers starting June 2026, an expansion expected to cost the state around $93 million, according to the state budget that lawmakers passed early Friday.
+It’s now on its way to Gov. Mike Braun’s desk.

 The latest budget maintains 2% increases in K-12 tuition support for public schools each of the two years of the budget, with additional funds allocated in 2026 for the Choice Scholarship voucher expansion.The increases also include the $160 million curriculum materials fund that schools currently receive as separate dollars.